open-traffic-generator/conformance/readme.md

     ```sh
     # create OTG-HW topology
+    # user can change the Chassis ports to use "OTG_HW_PORT", inside the do.sh file.
     ./do.sh topo new otghw_b2b
     # run all back-to-back feature tests
     ./do.sh gotest -tags="all" ./feature/b2b/...
     # delete OTG-HW topology
     ./do.sh topo rm otghw_b2b
+    ```

+8. Run tests against UHD (Back-To-Back)

+    Pre-requisite : check if the trunk interface ens192 link is up(command on terminal: ip link show).
+User can change the "TRUNK INTERFACE" in the do.sh.
+    The versions and path to images has been picked from versions.yaml file.
+User can change it as per their need.

+    ```sh
+    # create UHD topology-controller,gnmi and PEs.
+User can go to the do.sh file to change the "PE_LIST" to deploy and the "UHD_HOST" to Use For the Setup
+    # User can edit the test-config.yaml file after deployment to change the IP of the components to your machine IP as required, currently set as 10.36.87.205
+    ./do.sh topo new uhd

+    # deploy the uhd build you want to run on the uhd400 box.
+User can change the version and path of uhd, to be found on versions.yaml
+    # change the "ip_address" and "password" inside the uhd_ssh.py file to your uhd box.
+    python3 uhd_ssh.py

+    #set all the uhd port 1-16 speed to 400 gbps and port 32 speed to 10 gbps.
+    #Change the "UHD_IP" to your uhd box IP.
+    #User can change the port speeds within the script file and run the command.
+    ./set_uhd_port_speed.sh

+    #check all the port metrics to see all configured correctly and link is up.
+Change the IP to your UHD IP.
+Intall jq before running this command using sudo apt install jq.
+    curl -X POST -ksfL http://10.36.87.166/port/api/v1/monitor/metrics | jq '.port_metrics[] | {name, link}'

+    # run back-to-back tests feature tests
+    ./do.sh gotest -tags="all" ./feature/b2b/...

+    # delete UHD topology
+    ./do.sh topo rm uhd
     ```